 Technique Intensive focuses on mastering technique — making it your own, incorporating it into body memory and vocabulary until you can command it effortlessly to express yourself through music and dance.
 We drill techniques with their variations and ornamentations.
 Appropriate for Level 3, 4, and 5 students.
 (Check the Calendar to see if class will be held, since Cassandra is often teaching out-of-town workshops.)

 Learn a new choreography in only 4 weeks, created just for your level by your CSBD teacher.
-Perform it for your friends and family on Saturday, September 23 at 4:00 at the Hook & Ladder Theater (across the hall from the Mpls studio).
+Perform it for your friends and family on Saturday afternoon, September 23.
 Check the Calendar for the exact dates and times of each class.